avolve-dao/avolve/docs/DATABASE_SCHEMA.md

 | completed_at | timestamptz | When onboarding was completed    |
 | created_at   | timestamptz | When the record was created      |
 | updated_at   | timestamptz | When the record was last updated |

+## Security & RLS Policies

+- RLS is enabled on all tables by default.
+- Policies are granular: one per action (select, insert, update, delete) and per role (`anon`, `authenticated`).
+- All policies are documented in migration files.
+- Only authenticated users can select from sensitive tables; only admins can insert/update/delete where appropriate.
+- All admin actions (create/mint/transfer tokens, promote phases) are RBAC enforced.

+## Data Flow

+- All admin and onboarding UI components fetch and mutate data directly via Supabase queries.
+- No hardcoded or simulated data is used in any user-facing or admin feature.
+- All analytics, onboarding, and admin flows are live and production-grade.

+## Migrations & Best Practices

+- All migration files are timestamped and well-commented.
+- RLS is enforced in every new table creation.
+- Policies include rationale and are never combined across roles/actions.
+- All functions use `SECURITY INVOKER` and `set search_path = ''`.
+- Explicit typing for inputs/outputs.
+- Prefer `IMMUTABLE` or `STABLE` unless side effects are required.
+- Triggers are documented with their purpose and policy.

+## Supabase Extensions

+- Notable: `pgjwt`, `pg_graphql`, `pg_stat_monitor`, `pgaudit`, `timescaledb`

+## How to Contribute

+See `contributing.md` for guidelines.

 ## Key Functions